Ground staff at Berlin airports to strike again on Thursday over pay

-BERLIN Ground staff will go on strike again at Berlin's two airports on Thursday, union Verdi said on Wednesday, following walkouts last week over a pay dispute.
+BERLIN (Reuters) - Ground staff will go on strike again at Berlin's two airports on Thursday, union Verdi said on Wednesday, following walkouts last week over a pay dispute.

 The walkouts at Tegel and Schoenefeld will run from 1500 GMT to 2100 GMT and passengers should expect disruption and cancellations, the union said.